Introduction

 }

-Below is a CMake file for compiling the aforementioned application.
+Below is a minimal downstream CMake file for an installed RaiSim package.

 project(raisim_examples LANGUAGES CXX)